IanGarciaUnam/Protocol/README.md

 # Protocol
-It's an bash script designed to resize and optimize JPG files, written in bash and designed for UNIX OS
+It's a bash script designed to resize and optimize JPG files, written in bash and designed for UNIX OS

 I recommend
 ```